Team building in the classroom: Which tools really work – from elementary school to secondary education

 Three separate products

-View all
+View All

 How to use the tools effectively

-⚡ After conflicts
+⚡ After Conflicts

-🎓 Project days
+🎓 Project Days

-🔄 Integrate reflection
+🔄 Include reflection

-🏫 Space & Logistics
+🏫 Space & logistics

 📦 Compact & mobile

-Which team-building games are suitable for primary school?
+Which teambuilding games are suitable for primary school?

-How many children can play simultaneously?
+How many children can play at the same time?

 Ready to turn your class into a real team?

-Browse all team-building tools and find the right set for your class – with invoice purchase for schools and free shipping from €75.
+Browse all teambuilding tools and find the right set for your class – with invoice purchase for schools and free shipping from €75.

 Discover all tools

-Your data safe and encrypted!
+Your data is secure and encrypted!

-Free delivery from 75€*
+Free delivery from €75*

-Purchase on account possible
+Purchase on account available

-Your data safe and encrypted!
+Your data is secure and encrypted!

-Free delivery from 75€*
+Free delivery from €75*

-Purchase on account possible
+Purchase on account available